This is a guide outlining whether metal is more sustainable than plastic, and vice versa.

 - But, some general sustainability considerations might be:

 - 1. Sourcing Materials – both metal and plastic are mined from non renewable resources, but, common metals tend to be fairly abundant.
-Additionally, metals tend to have a far higher recycling rate than plastic and can be recycled infinitely – meaning that metal doesn’t always need to use virgin materials like some plastics might.
+Additionally, metals tend to have a far higher recycling rate than plastic and can be recycled infinitely – meaning that metal (especially metal like aluminum) doesn’t always need to use virgin materials like some plastics might (although some metals like stainless steel might use new material in addition to recycled material)

 - 2. Production – metals tend to have a higher production footprint than plastic, especially with energy use.